(Disclosure: Some of the links below may be affiliate links)

 Finpension 3a Pros

-Let’s quickly summarize the advantages of Finpension 3a:
+Let's summarize the main advantages of Finpension 3a:

 - You can invest up to 99% in stocks.